cgund98/fotobinder/README.md

 ## Features

-- **Source** images from anywhere on your local file system.
+- **Source images** from anywhere on your local file system.
-- Create hierarchical **tags** and assign them to individual images or entire folders.
+- Create **hierarchical tags** and assign them to individual images or entire folders.
+- Build **modular queries** to search for specific tag combinations.
+- Save images for later by adding them to **collections**.

 ## Installation